 To explore rupture directionality produced by asymmetric off-fault damage, we conducted a series of experiments in which ruptures propagated on the interface between damaged and undamaged Homalite.
-As illustrated in Figure 5, dynamic symmetry in these experiments is broken in two different ways.
-First, the contrast in elastic stiffness between damaged and undamaged Homalite introduces the elastic asymmetry described by the '+' and '-' propagation directions as previously discussed by Xia et al. [2005b].
-Second, the stress concentration at the rupture tip introduces an anelastic asymmetry based on whether the tensile or compressive lobe of the crack tip stress concentration is on the damaged side of the interface.
-More anelastic loss is expected at the rupture tip that propagates in the direction for which its tensile lobe is on the damged side of the interface, which we term the 'T' direction.
-Less loss is expected in the opposite 'C' direction which places the damaged side in compression.
-The asymmetry arises because local tension relives normal stress to enhance frictional sliding on the fractures comprising the damage and may even result in local mode I fracture growth.
-In contrast, local compression increases the normal load which suppressed sliding.
-These asymmetries are illustrated in Figure 5 which shows that ruptures propagating to the left are 'C+' while those propagating to the right are 'T-'.
+As illustrated in Fig. 5, dynamic symmetry in these experiments is broken in two different ways.
+First, the contrast in 'static' elastic stiffness between damaged and undamaged Homalite introduces the elastic asymmetry described by the '+' and '-' propagation directions as previously discussed by (Xia et al., 2005b).
+Second, the stress concentration at the rupture tip introduces 'dynamic' anelastic asymmetry based on whether the tensile or compressive lobe of the crack tip stress concentration is on the damaged side of the interface.
+Here we introduce a new convention associated with rupture direction.
+The side or direction of the rupture that places the compressive stress lobe, associated with the rupture tip, on the damaged material is called the 'C' side or direction.
+Similarly the 'T' side or direction corresponds to the rupture tip associated tensile stress field being on the damaged side.
+When this is combined with the 'T' and 'T' directions associated with material mismatch we get the following relevant combinations of sides or directions.